Skip to main content

 HOME / COMPANY / HISTORY

-OVER 90 YEARS OF GROWTH Curtiss-Wright Corporation has the most renowned legacy in the aerospace industry.
+95 Years of Growth Curtiss-Wright Corporation has the most renowned legacy in the aerospace industry.
 In 1929, Curtiss-Wright was formed by the merger of companies founded by Glenn Curtiss, the father of naval aviation, and the Wright brothers, renowned for history’s first flight.
 These technological pioneers ushered in the era of aviation and their trailblazing spirit made history.
 Curtiss-Wright has changed dramatically over the past nine decades, and continues to transform itself to be at the forefront of the markets that we serve.

 Today, Curtiss-Wright is a global, integrated market-facing business that remains a technology leader through this legacy of innovation.
 We maintain an extensive offering of critical products and services that were either developed internally or joined through strategic acquisitions.
 Our structure drives the focus upon our diversified end markets through three well-balanced segments – Aerospace & Industrial, Defense Electronics and Naval & Power – where we remain focused on advanced technologies for high performance platforms and critical applications.
 Furthermore, our technologies provide increased safety, reliability, and performance in the most demanding environments, serving numerous customers across a multitude of industries.